“If we lose our language skills will we lose the ability to communicate with one another which will then lead to a breakdown in Society?”

 Short of making you a cappuccino your PC can take the drudgery out of the mundane if you invest time in learning how to harness its power.
 Then you can use the time saved to advance your career, education, business and life at a faster pace.
 Alternatively, as many do, you can use the time saving to laze or extend your leisure activities.
 The choice is yours.

-The dangers of modern technology
+The danger of modern technology

 These are extracts from a post I wrote a while back.